NVlabs/gbrl/docs/quickstart.rst

    pip install gbrl

-CPU only version is installed with the following command:
+CPU only version despite having a valid CUDA installation by setting `CUDA_ONLY=1` as an environment variable:

 .. code-block:: console
+   export CPU_ONLY=1

-   CPU_ONLY=1 pip install gbrl
+   pip install gbrl

 Dependencies
 ============